Sample Poultry Farming Business Plan Template

 1. Housing layers and broilers together.

-2. Mixing chickens from different hatcheries together in the same pen.
+2. You are mixing chickens from different hatcheries together in the same pen.

-Now, even if they are of the exact nature (i.e. layers), they shouldn’t be in the same pen together if they are from different hatcheries.
+Even if they are similar (i.e., layers), they shouldn’t be in the same pen together if they are from different hatcheries.

 Why?

 Some people hawk chicks all around the town.
 Some are hatchers by mere name.
-The reason why you must not buy your chickens just anywhere is that there are meticulous processes the professional hatchers have to go through to hatch eggs.
+You must not buy your chickens just anywhere because there are meticulous processes the professional hatchers have to go through to hatch eggs.

-If any of these processes are left out or omitted because of ignorance, they will tell for the rest of the chickens’ life.
-How do you know a good hatchery?
+If these processes are left out or omitted because of ignorance, they will tell for the rest of the chickens’ lives.
+How do you know a good incubator?

 Ask the farmers in your vicinity.
-If they prove hard to approach, ask the poultry feed sellers.
+If they prove problematic to approach, ask the poultry feed sellers.
 They will be friendlier with you (because they want to sell you feeds)

 1. Overcrowding.

-I met with a man a few days ago and he was sharing with me his experience in some places in Lagos, a situation whereby 7 to 12 people could be sleeping in a single room.
+I met with a man a few days ago, and he was sharing his experience in some places in Lagos, where 7 to 12 people could be sleeping in a single room.

 That’s called overcrowding.